Shape QA’s future together | Be a part of 2025 QA revolution

 1. Build a tailor-made test automation framework from scratch

-2. Buy a vendor-based solution
+2. Find a vendor-based solution

 Each comes with their own advantages and disadvantages.
 The former is highly customizable, but requires a significant level of technical expertise to pull off, while the latter comes with out-of-the-box features that you can immediately enjoy, but there is some investment required.